-Recent work on search strategies for automatic speech recognition (ASR) has been directed towards singlepass decoding, even for large vocabulary tasks [8, 3, 5].
-The reasoning behind this research is the potential advantage of applying all available knowledge sources as early as possible, which should make it possible to use tighter pruning thresholds, leading to a more precise beam search and therefore to more efficient decoding.
-Also, a one-pass decoding strategy is usually advantageous with respect to real-time requirements of many of today's ASR applications.
+Recent work on search strategies for automatic speech recognition (ASR) has been directed towards single-pass decoding, even for large vocabulary tasks [8, 3, 5].
+The reasoning behind this approach is the potential advantage of applying all available knowledge sources as early as possible, which should make it possible to use tighter pruning thresholds, leading to a more precise beam search and therefore to more efficient decoding.
+Also, a one-pass decoding strategy is usually advantageous with respect to real-time requirements of many of today's online ASR applications, in particular if there is need to pass partial hypotheses on to subsequent modules, i.e translation.

 However, a careful organization of the search space is necessary in order to integrate cross-word acoustic models and long-span language models (LM) in one search pass.
-These methods contribute significantly to a recognizers performance and must therefore be retained when implementing a one-pass search strategy.
-Even then, early implementation of full language model information might be harmful (e.g. inaccurate models on unmatched domains) on high complexity tasks, where multi-pass search strategies with different language models can be employed.
+These methods contribute significantly to a recognizer's performance and must therefore be retained when implementing a one-pass search strategy.
+Moreover, one must keep in mind that the early integration of mismatched language model data, e.g. on unseen domains, might be more detrimental than if the full language model was applied in a delayed way only.

-In this paper, we describe the results of our comparison between a multi-pass search strategy and a onepass search strategy on different tasks for the Janus ASR system.
-The results show that the proposed concept of polymorphic linguistic context assignment applied to a re-entrant pronunciation tree is particularly effective for decoding with very large vocabularies.
+In this paper, we describe the results of our comparison between a multi-pass search strategy and a one-pass search strategy on different tasks for the Janus ASR system.
+The results show that the proposed concept of polymorphic linguistic context assignment applied to a re-entrant pronunciation prefix tree is particularly effective for decoding with very large vocabularies.
 Smaller systems improve, too, albeit not as much as larger systems, which are receiving a lot of attention in the context of unrestricted tasks such as meeting recognition [4].

 The first section of this paper outlines different strategies employed for time-synchronous beam search in speech recognition.
-We describe in detail both multipass and single-pass decoding schemes.
-The next section covers a number of tasks and systems1, that we tested our two decoders on.
+We describe in detail both multi-pass and single-pass decoding schemes.
+The next section covers a number of tasks and systems, that we tested our two decoders on.
 These experiments are described in the following and summarized in the last section.